Finding the froth

-When I started, I always felt like I was flailing in the water.
-Humankind's domain is land, not the ocean—and nothing better encourages that realization than paddling with your noodles-for-arms into the surf and getting pummeled by an oncoming swell.
+Our domain is on land and not the ocean.
+Nothing better encourages that realization than paddling out with your noodles-for-arms into the surf and getting pummeled by an oncoming swell.

-This perspective was changed by Indonesia.
+This perspective, however, was changed in Indonesia.

-I rented a surfboard for $10 and paddled out.
+So, I rented a surfboard for $10 and paddled out.

 When you're a beginner, learning to surf can feel like building a card house next to an oscillating fan.

 Start by getting on the board, then get balanced, start to paddle and get moving… the house is complete.

 All-of-a sudden you're a flea in a shaken-up can of Sprite.
 And before you know it, you come to the surface and your board is away from you.
 You have to gather yourself, your gear, your dignity and rebuild.

 This continues until the new surfer either surrenders to exhaustion and heads into the beach, or drowns.

 And while I was out there, I got to witness just what is supposed to happen on these waves.
 Dozens of amazing surfers cruising by left and right.
 Carving and gliding.
 For the first time, the idea of capturing a force of energy pushing through the water for hundreds of miles and hopping on it, started to sound appealing.

 Seeing that, so up close for the first time, is what got me into surfing.